Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Windy conditions, which cause more rapid cooling of the skin and body

 The following are the most common symptoms of frostbite:

 Gangrene (black dead skin and tissues) in severe cases

 In most cases, the victim is unaware of frostbite because the frozen tissues are numb.
-The symptoms of frostbite may resemble other medical conditions or problems.
-Always consult your doctor for a diagnosis.
+The symptoms of frostbite may look like other medical conditions or problems.
+Always check with your doctor for a diagnosis.

 If there are symptoms of frostbite, seek medical attention immediately.
 Frostbite and hypothermia both result when skin is exposed to cold surroundings and body temperature falls.
 Hypothermia is a more serious medical condition and requires emergency medical assistance.

 If frostbite occurs, protect the victim or yourself with the following recommendations:

 Get into a warm room as soon as possible.

 Cover the person or area in warm blankets.